Hatherleigh

-Hatherleigh is a small market town in west Devon, England.
+Hatherleigh is a small market town in the West Devon district, in the county of Devon, England.
+In 2011 the parish had a population of 1306.

+The name Hatherleigh derives from either the Old English haguþornlēah meaning 'hawthorn wood or clearing' or from hǣddrelēah meaning 'heather wood or clearing'.

 It hosts an arts festival in July, and a carnival in November featuring two flaming tar barrel runs.
-The Walruses meet on New Year's Day to jump into the River Lew to raise money for local good causes, this tradition which started in the 1980s came to end on January 1, 2018.
+The Walruses meet on New Year's Day to jump into the River Lew to raise money for local good causes, this tradition which started in the 1980s came to end on 1 January 2018.
 An annual half-marathon called the Ruby Run takes place usually in June between Holsworthy and Hatherleigh, starting from each town in alternate years.

 Hatherleigh Market has weekly sales of sheep, cattle and poultry with increased sales on Tuesdays.
 It is the smallest town in Devon.
-The market formally closed in February 2018 due to the site being sold to make way for a new housing development, the Tuesday panier market continues and there will be provision and a new building in the development.
-In September 2019 the demolition of the site began as of March 2020 only one building of the market remains to temporary house the panier market, the new development is moving at pace with many of the new building now rising from the ground.
+The market formally closed in February 2018 due to the site being sold to make way for a new housing development, the Tuesday pannier market continues and there will be provision and a new building in the development.
+In September 2019 the demolition of the site began as of March 2020 only one building of the market remains to temporary house the pannier market, the new development is moving at pace with many of the new buildings now rising from the ground.

 Hatherleigh is home to two pubs, The Tally Ho and The George.
 The George was burned down in an arson attack on 23 December 2008 and has subsequently been rebuilt and re-opened in 2010.
 More than 100 firefighters from across the county were drafted in to help fight the blaze which was still burning well into the early hours of Christmas Eve.
-Hatherleigh also contains hairdressers, craft shops, a beauty salon, a butcher, a newsagency, a bakery and a convenience shop and a petrol station.
+Hatherleigh also has a cafe, two hairdressers, craft shops, a beauty salon, a butcher, a newsagency, a vets, medical centre, a convenience shop and a petrol station.